xenloops/threat_modeling/talk_threat_model_when.md

 * Architecture is set in stone
 * Development is well underway
-* The night before release
+* "We're going 'live' tonight; can you 'bless' our security?"

 Waiting until after design is complete?
 We will not have a good day.
-			□ Rework -- risk waivers -- exec signoffs
+* Rework, risk waivers, exec signoffs
-			□ "We're going 'live' tonight; can you 'bless' our security?"

 <br /><br />